alexdgarland/flink-tank/kafka-tools/README.md

 uv pip install -e .
 ```

-This installs the `podcat` command in your environment.
+This installs dependencies in a uv-managed virtual environment.

 ## Tools